edwina1114/SideProject_SQL/TV_DB/Readme.md

 ### Relationships
 - `reviewers` → `reviews`: One-to-Many
 - `series` → `reviews`: One-to-Many
-- `reviewers` ↔ `series`: Many-to-Many (via reviews table)
+- `reviewers` ↔ `series`: Many-to-Many (via `reviews` table)

 ## Features
-- Find 5 oldest users.
-- Most popular registration date.
-- Identify inactive users (users with no photos).
-- Identify most popular photo (and user who create it).
-- Calculate average number of photos per user.
-- Find top 5 most commonly used hashtages.
-- Find users who have liked every single photo.
+- Find the average rating for each TV show.
+- Identify ratings given by each reviewer.
+- List TV shows that have not received any ratings.
+- Identify active reviewers (those who have submitted reviews) and inactive reviewers (those who haven’t).